Whether you are a freelancer or a business, you need a website to present your offers and establish your brand.

 So when you create content, for example, blog posts, just add social media buttons on one side of the post.
 Preferably also below and above the post.

-One free tool to use for this in WordPress is a plugin called Shareaholic.
+One free tool to use for this is a WordPress plugin called Shareaholic.
 It lets your readers share your content on different social media, email, and even texting tools like WhatsApp.

 You can also choose whether you want to add buttons to your pages or just your blog content.